acts-project/acts/docs/examples/full_chain_odd.md

 rnd = acts.examples.RandomNumbers(seed=42)
 ```

-All simulation and reconstruction pipelines in Acts begin with a `Sequencer`.
+All simulation and reconstruction pipelines in ACTS begin with a `Sequencer`.
 It controls the execution of the different algorithms in the chain.
 We provide the number of events, the number of threads to use (`-1` to use all the machine's cores) and the desired log level.

 ```python
 s = acts.examples.Sequencer(events=100, numThreads=-1, logLevel=acts.logging.INFO)